-The Offering Securities offered 9,400,000 common shares, of which 8,600,000 common shares are being sold by a selling shareholder, Constellation, and 800,000 common shares are being sold by us.
-In addition, the underwriters have an option to purchase up to 1,222,000 additional common shares to cover over-allotments of shares, of which the first 276,172 additional common shares, representing all of its remaining common shares, would be purchased from Constellation, and the balance would be purchased from us.
-Diluted common shares to be outstanding after this offering 34,676,603 (1) Use of proceeds We will not receive any of the proceeds from the sale of common shares by Constellation.
+The Offering Securities offered 9,700,000 common shares, of which 8,876,172 common shares are being sold by our largest shareholder, Constellation, and 823,828 common shares are being sold by us.
+In addition, the underwriters have an option to purchase up to 1,261,000 additional common shares to cover over-allotments of shares, all of which would be purchased from us.
+Diluted common shares to be outstanding after this offering 34,700,431 (1) Use of proceeds We will not receive any of the proceeds from the sale of common shares by Constellation.
 We intend to contribute the proceeds from the sale of common shares by us to our operating partnership to repay certain indebtedness under our Credit Facility, to meet our working capital needs and for general operating purposes.
 Ownership Limit To maintain our qualification as a REIT for Federal income tax purposes, no person or entity may acquire more than 9.8% of the aggregate value of all of our outstanding common and preferred shares.
 New York Stock Exchange Symbol "OFC"

-Based on the number of diluted common shares as of January 31, 2002, including 13,224,832 common shares issuable upon the exchange of the Series A Preferred Share and the Series D Preferred Shares, and common and preferred units, all of which are exchangeable, in accordance with their terms, into common shares.
-Excludes 3,774,751 common shares issuable upon the exercise of outstanding options under our stock incentive plan and option plan as of January 31, 2002.
+(1) Based on the number of diluted common shares as of January 31, 2002, including 13,224,832 common shares issuable upon the exchange of the Series A Preferred Share and the Series D Preferred Shares, and common and preferred units, all of which are exchangeable, in accordance with their terms, into common shares.
+Excludes 3,378,764 common shares issuable upon the exercise of outstanding options under our stock incentive plan and option plan as of January 31, 2002.